Moss Hart: Career

 After working several years as a director of amateur theatrical groups and an entertainment director at summer resorts, he scored his first Broadway hit with Once in a Lifetime (1930), a farce about the arrival of the sound era in Hollywood.
-The play was written in collaboration with Broadway veteran George S. Kaufman, who regularly wrote with others, notably Marc Connelly and Edna Ferber.
-(Kaufman also performed in the play's original Broadway cast in the role of a frustrated playwright hired by Hollywood) and produced by Sam Harris.
+The play was written in collaboration with Broadway veteran George S. Kaufman (who regularly wrote with others, notably Marc Connelly and Edna Ferber), and produced by Sam Harris.
+Kaufman also performed in the play's original Broadway cast in the role of a frustrated playwright hired by Hollywood.
 Hart's agent at this time was Frieda Fishbein, who brought a lawsuit against Hart, contending she was entitled to a percentage of the royalties from plays produced by Harris.
 The matter was settled out of court for an undisclosed amount.

 During the next decade, Kaufman and Hart teamed on a string of successes, including You Can't Take It with You (1936) and The Man Who Came to Dinner (1939).
 Though Kaufman had hits with others, Hart is generally conceded to be his most important collaborator.

 You Can't Take It With You, the story of an eccentric family and how they live during the Depression, won the 1937 Pulitzer Prize for drama.
 It is Hart's most-revived play.
 When director Frank Capra and writer Robert Riskin adapted it for the screen in 1938, the film won the Best Picture Oscar and Capra won for Best Director.

 The Man Who Came To Dinner is about the caustic Sheridan Whiteside who, after injuring himself slipping on ice, must stay in a Midwestern family's house.
 The character was based on Kaufman and Hart's friend, critic Alexander Woollcott.
 Other characters in the play are based on Noël Coward, Harpo Marx and Gertrude Lawrence.